Are Hormones in Milk and Meat Making Kids Bigger?

-A recent inquiry from a concerned parent was submitted to Best Food Facts on the topic of the effect hormones in meat and milk products may be having on her children as well as on society in general.
+A recent inquiry from a concerned parent was submitted to us on the effect of hormones in meat and milk products may be having on her children as well as on society in general.
 Here is the inquiry:

 We asked Dr. Terry Etherton, Distinguished Professor of Animal Nutrition and Head of the Department of Dairy and Animal Science at Penn State University, to respond.
 Dr. Etherton is an internationally recognized expert for his research in the area of endocrine regulation of animal growth and nutrient metabolism and is one of the foremost experts in the world on the biology of porcine and bovine somatotropin action in pigs and dairy cattle.

 “The overwhelming scientific evidence indicates that there is no increased health risk from consuming meat and milk that is associated with the hormones found in these products.
 The reality is that there are many, many naturally occurring protein and steroid hormones in all animal and plant-derived foods.”